 However, if our national theatres, arts funding bodies, and government (through funding said theatres and bodies) don’t actively participate in ensuring that all sectors of British society are represented on our stages and our screens, aren’t they indeed perpetuating the marginalisation of certain groups in the arts?
 Yellow Academy has had its British Arts Council funding reduced so that now it only covers the teaching.
 As there was no funding for travel and accommodation, it’s not surprising that nearly all the participants came from the South East.

 Let’s get back to the RSC.
 Why is it a problem that the cast of The Orphan of Zhao is predominantly non-Chinese?
-The RSC have been making efforts to be less, how shall I put it, honky*.
+The RSC have been making efforts to be less, how shall I put it, white-washed.
 The current production of Much Ado About Nothing, directed by Iqbal Khan and starring Meera Syal and Paul Bhattacharjee, is selling out in the West End.
 Deborah Shaw was behind the World Shakespeare Festival, and she and her husband’s Iraqi Theatre Company’s Romeo and Juliet in Baghdad literally shook the RSC audiences out of their comfort zone last spring.
 And Greg Doran’s civil partner, Anthony Sher, returned to his native South Africa, bringing back a multi-cultural production of The Tempest which was both a post-colonial critique and a cautious celebration of the new South Africa.
 However, the RSC’s following argument is deeply problematic:

 We intend to present The Orphan of Zhao in our own way, just as a theatre company in China might explore Shakespeare.
 Having absorbed something of Chinese conventions and dramatic idioms, we want to approach the play with a diverse cast and develop our own ways of telling this ancient story and thus explore its universality.
 (Follow this thread on their facebook page, too)